 After dozens of documented actions against Negroes — and perhaps hundreds or thousands of undocumented ones — white neighborhoods did not need gates, or walls, or fences to remain segregated.

 Terrorism?
 It didn’t exist in the United States of America in those days.
-The first time I heard the term was in college.
-Terrorism, then, was always directed against Israel, for some reason, almost always by Palestinians.
-The reasons why were never clear.
+First time I heard the word was in college.
+Terrorism, then, was always directed at Israel, for some reason, almost always by Palestinians.
+Reasons why were never clear.

-I don’t know what white people say today is the reason black people don’t live in the gated communities of Florida.
-I haven’t lived here long enough to learn.
+I don’t know what white people say today is the reason black people don’t live in gated communities of Florida.
+I haven’t vacationed here long enough to learn.

-I would bet that in some town somewhere in this huge state a black family lives in a gated community.
-Maybe more than one.
-I can imagine people pointing to that family as proof of my being uncharitable to the good people of Florida and to people everywhere who live in these spaces.
+I would bet that in some town somewhere in this huge state a black family probably lives in a gated community.
+Maybe more than one, right?
+I can imagine people pointing to those folks as proof of my being uncharitable to the good people of Florida and to people everywhere who live in these spaces.

-But it seems plain to me — fifty years after Congress, the President and the Supreme Court declared segregated housing illegal — black people don’t live in these desirable communities.
-Why is that?
+But it seems plain to me — fifty years after Congress, the President and the Supreme Court declared segregated housing illegal — black people don’t live in these desirable places.

 Billy Lee